pulsejet/banner-warn/README.md

 Displays avatars in roundcube message list and banner warnings under some contexts.

 ## Screenshots
-The plugin adds avatars to the message list that display the user's contact photo or a colored first letter, and warna the user for various contexts.
+The plugin adds avatars to the message list that display the user's contact photo or a colored first letter, and warns the user for various contexts.
 On multiselecting emails, the avatas animate similar to the Gmail app \
 <img src="screenshots/avatars1.png" alt="Avatars" width="800"/>

 ### Banner Warnings